dahliaOS/.github/profile/README.md

 ## dahliaOS

 dahliaOS is a modern, secure, lightweight and responsive operating system, combining the best of GNU/Linux and Fuchsia OS.
-We are developing a privacy-respecting, fast, secure and lightweight operating system, our goal is to offer our users an incredible experience to help with their daily tasks.
+We are developing a privacy-respecting, fast, secure and lightweight operating system, our goal is to establish a new standard for the desktop platform.
 Learn more about the project on our [website](https://dahliaos.io/).

 ## Get involved

 If you're wondering how to contribute to the project, please refer to our [contributing guide](https://docs.dahliaos.io/contribute/contributing).
-Everyone is welcome to join in!
+Everyone is welcome to join!

 ## Documentation